 2. How does iron deficiency affect child development?

-Iron deficiency anemia may cause developmental delays such as decreased social interaction, decreased motor activity, and reduced attention to tasks.
+Iron-deficiency anemia may cause developmental delays such as decreased social interaction, decreased motor activity, brain function, and reduced attention to tasks.
 Iron deficiency can also increase the risk of mild to moderate mental retardation (18).

 Green leafy vegetables, dried fruits, turkey eggs, and chicken liver are some iron-rich foods for kids.
 Iron is an essential mineral that is vital in regulating several body functions.
 Therefore, it is crucial to maintain adequate iron levels in the body.
 If your child is a vegan, you may serve them plenty of non-heme iron-dense foods and foods rich in vitamin C to improve iron absorption.
 Nevertheless, if you are apprehensive about your child not getting sufficient iron from foods or spot any signs of iron deficiency in your child, seek an expert opinion.